 Shake the first three ingredients with ice.
 Strain into a glass and dust with nutmeg.

 This cocktail fell flat, not because it didn't taste good, but because it seemed like a rip off of eggnog.
 It was not as full bodied as your tongue wanted it to be.
 That said, pairing the drink with Gabietou cheese actually filled the fatty taste out.
 But I still would rather be drinking some cheap Evan Williams eggnog.

 The third cocktail was an utter flop.
-Called Christmas pudding (lower right in drink collage), it is 5 oz.
-Guiness stout, 1 oz.
+Called Christmas Pudding (lower right in drink collage), it is 5 oz.
+Guinness stout, 1 oz.
 Southern Comfort, and 1 oz.
 Drambuie.
-Sweet and disgusting, no cheese pairing (Landaff) could salvage it and no one finished this round.
+Sweet and disgusting, no cheese pairing (Landaff) could salvage it, and no one finished this round.

 The winner of the evening was Glugg!
 Shown in the lower left corner of the drink collage above, glugg kicks mulled wine's ass.

 8 ounces water

 1 cup raisins

 2 dry orange peels

 Boil ingredients for 10 minutes in saucepan, then add:

 1 gallon port wine